Search for soft unclustered energy patterns produced in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 The CMS Collaboration has previously searched for SUEPs from the decays of heavy scalar mediators produced through gluon fusion~\cite{CMS:2024nca}.
+A subsequent search by the ATLAS Collaboration targeted models with enhanced muon content in the final state~\cite{ATLAS:2026fso}.
 The case in which the mediator is the Higgs boson (\PH) is especially interesting, as it can be produced in multiple ways without increasing the complexity of the dark sector.
 Production modes other than gluon fusion enable more efficient triggering strategies~\cite{Knapen:2016hky}.
 This Letter investigates the hypothesis that the scalar is the 125\GeV Higgs boson produced in association with a massive vector boson, \PW or \PZ (\PV), which decays to leptons, as depicted in Fig.~\ref{fig:feynman}.
 The analysis uses triggers based on these final-state electrons and muons.
 This requirement significantly reduces the multijet background compared to the previous CMS search exploring gluon fusion production~\cite{CMS:2024nca}, although it introduces the challenge of separating the signal from the Drell--Yan (DY), \wjets, and top quark-antiquark pair (\ttbar) backgrounds.